-Beverly Hills man arrested after setting fire to Jesus statue, several homes
+Beverly Hills, Florida, man arrested after setting fire to Jesus statue, several homes

 A fire fire 'caused major damage' to a vacant house in Beverly Hills

-A Beverly Hills, California, man has been arrested for setting fire to two homes and a statue of Jesus, according to authorities.
+A Beverly Hills, Florida, man has been arrested for setting fire to two homes and a statue of Jesus, according to authorities.

 James Lee Harris, 25, set fire to "a tree and a statue of Jesus Christ" at Our Lady of Grace Catholic Church in Beverly Hills, a home on South Barbour Street and another vacant home on South Wadsworth Avenue.